joeriddles/python-otel-demo/blog.md

 - `meter = metrics.get_meter("main")`: this creates an OpenTelemetry [meter](https://opentelemetry.io/docs/concepts/signals/metrics/#meter), which is used for creating instruments (counters, histograms, and more).
 -  `counter = meter.create_counter("request-count")`: Counters track a value that always increases, like the number of requests.
 - `histogram = meter.create_histogram("request-latency")`: Histograms aggregate raw data, allowing you to perform statistical samples on the them and answer questions like "how many request response times are within my P95?".
-- `counter.add(1, {"name": name})`: this increments our counter once and including an  extra attribute for the the name in request URL.
+- `counter.add(1, {"name": name})`: this increments our counter once and includes an  extra attribute for the the name in request URL.
 - `histogram.record(duration_ms, kwargs)`: this records how long it took for our server to generate a response to the request.
-We've written a `record_latency` decorator to both create reusable latency logic and handle any exceptions while that may be raised when creating the response.
+We've written a `record_latency` decorator to both create reusable latency logic and handle any exceptions that may be raised when creating the response.

-Let's run our server again and refresh the browser a few times.
+Let’s run our server again and refresh the browser a few times.
 After a minute, we should see the requests start to appear in the Application Insights resource.
-To get to this chart, go to your Application Insights resource and click on Metrics underneath the Monitoring section on the left navbar, then change the Metric Namespace dropdown to be `azure.applicationinsights`.
-Then, you can play with the Metric and Aggregation dropdowns to see different graphs for our two OTel instruments.
+To see the charts below, go to your Application Insights resource and click on Metrics underneath the Monitoring section on the left navbar, then change the Metric Namespace dropdown to be `azure.applicationinsights`.
+You can play with the Metric and Aggregation dropdowns to see different graphs for our two OTel instruments.

 **Average `request-count`**
 ![](static/az-request-count.png)